 How to wash your hands

+Because it’s hard to wash your hands without water, clean water is more important now than ever!
+Water is essential for handwashing and disinfecting surfaces to prevent the spread of life-threatening diseases such as COVID-19.
 Through our water, sanitation, and hygiene (WASH) work, World Vision staff teach kids around the world the importance of being thorough when washing their hands.

 - Wet your hands with clean, running water, then turn off the tap and cover them with soap.
 Keep your hands lower than your elbows.